RadialCorp/magento-ptf-build/docs/TAXES_SETUP.md

 ## Notes About Taxes in Magento

-Note that the Radial PTF tax functionality does not necessarily preclude other tax extensions /default tax data in Magento.
+Note that the Radial PTF tax functionality does not necessarily preclude other tax extensions / default tax data in Magento.
 It is important that a storefront not run additional tax extensions in their Magento installation that could cause conflicts with or affect the calculations of the Radial PTF tax extension.
 It is also important to not have out-of-the-box Magento tax rules in place which could similarly conflict with Radial tax calculations.

 All tax calculations should be done via the Radial extension for it to work properly.
 Do not try to help it with other extensions or administrative adjustments to how taxes are calculated.